Dedalus9/openscope-community-predictive-processing/docs/stimuli/list_scripts.md

    - Any hardware-specific considerations

 4. Update the `mkdocs.yml` file at the root of the repository to include your new markdown file in the navigation structure

-5. Consider updating the `README.md` if the new script is a significant addition to the project

-6. Run `python update_mkdocs.py` to rebuild the documentation site with your changes